-- KE Saul Kripke exists. - KP Saul Kripke is a philosopher. - Both KE and KP contain a term for the subject, Saul Kripke. - KE contains a grammatical predicate of existence. - KP contains a grammatical predicate of being a philosopher. - In first-order logic, we regiment KP using a predicate. - Ps or $(\forall x)(Sx \supset Px)$ - We regiment KE using an existential quantifier. - $(\exists x)x=s$ or $(\exists x)Sx$ - Predications of existence are treated differently from other kinds of predications.
+- KE Saul Kripke exists. - KP Saul Kripke is a philosopher. - Both KE and KP contain a term for the subject, Saul Kripke. - ▶ We can use an object 's'. - ▶ We can use a predicate 'Sx' for the property of being Saul Kripke. - KE also contains a grammatical predicate of existence. - KP also contains a grammatical predicate of being a philosopher. - In first-order logic, we represent the grammatical predicate of KP using a logical predicate. - Ps ...or...(∀x)(Sx ⊃ Px) - We we represent the grammatical predicate of KE using an existential quantifier. - (∃x)x=s...or...(∃x)Sx - Predications of existence are thus treated differently from other kinds of predications.